Your First Visit

 Welcome, welcome, welcome!

-We hope that we will meet you in person soon and that you will come to feel part of this congregation as we create and grow a diverse, questioning, justice-seeking, spirit-growing community.
+We hope that we will see you soon at a Sunday service or other offering.
+Should you feel that this just may possibly be your spiritual home, please reach out to us.
+We want to do all we can to make sure you will come to feel part of this congregation as we create and grow a diverse, questioning, justice-seeking, spirit-growing community.

 When does the service start?

 Our sermons may be unlike what you grew up with, since we don’t try to tell anyone exactly what to think or do.
 They strive to offer personal and thought-provoking ideas on a topic so that you can determine your own beliefs about it.
-Sermons are offered by our minister, church members, or expert guests.
+Most Sundays, the sermons is offered by our Minister, Rev. Karen G. Johnston.
+You can check out past sermons by checking out our YouTube channel.

 Will I be welcome?